rhaiscript/book/src/language/fn-ptr.md

 {{#include ../links.md}}

 It is possible to store a _function pointer_ in a variable just like a normal value.
-In fact, internally a function pointer simply stores the _name_ of the function as a string.
+In fact, internally a function pointer simply stores the _name_ of the function as a [string].

 A function pointer is created via the `Fn` function, which takes a [string] parameter.